openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

 You can find this script in the :file:`examples` folder of your OpenMM installation.
 It is called :file:`simulatePdb.py`.
-To execute it from a command line, go to your terminal/console/command prompt window (see Section :ref:`installing-openmm` on setting up the window to use OpenMM).
+To execute it from a command line, go to your terminal/console/command prompt window (see Section :numref:`installing-openmm` on setting up the window to use OpenMM).
 Navigate to the :file:`examples` folder by typing
 ::